 One Package, All Modes

-What you first need to know is that all different modes are packed in a single download.
-Next, you can not only select the preferred mode, but switch at any time between them, if that ever might be necessary.
-For example you started with Express (for Sony) or DB, and later upgrade to one of the Pro modes.
+What you first need to know is that all different Capture One 8 modes are packed in a single download.
+Next, you can not only select the preferred mode but switch at any time between them, if that ever might be necessary.
+For example, you started with Express (for Sony) or DB, and later upgrade to one of the Pro modes.

-For full coverage of the topic I only briefly mention the CH mode, or Capture One CH, which stands for Cultural Heritage.
-This is a high-end product aimed for a specific market and not listed in the Product Selection screen.
+For full coverage of the topic, I only briefly mention the CH mode, or Capture One CH, which stands for Cultural Heritage.
+This is a high-end product aimed at a specific market and not listed in the Product Selection screen.

 Pro and Pro (for Sony)